Domestic Abuse Support

 The following examples explain how and when we may have to disclose information, both with and without your permission:

 If you are experiencing domestic abuse from a partner, family member or someone you live with, you may wish to seek specialist advice and support for help to remain in your home or to find alternative accommodation.
-The City of London's Homelessness Team can provide you with advice and information about your housing situation if you feel unable to stay in your current home, or wish to explore options around securing your home against potential perpetrators of abuse.
+Homelessness and domestic abuse can provide you with advice and information about your housing situation if you feel unable to stay in your current home, or wish to explore options around securing your home against potential perpetrators of abuse.

 This scheme enables the police to release information about any previous history of violence or abuse a person might have.